GiriAditya14/education/README.md

+"Please use the DEMO VIDEO LINK present in this readme for evaluation"

+---

 ## EduConnect : Real-Time Student-Teacher Collaboration

 A full-stack web application connecting students and teachers with real-time Q&A functionality, feedback system, and video call integration.